Mini Quiches Salmon Courgettes

 About this recipe

-Mini quiches are one of those things French home cooks make without much fuss and serve at almost any occasion.
-Apéro, brunch, a picnic, a lunch box.
-They travel well, they reheat well, and they look considerably more impressive than the effort involved.
+Mini quiches are what French home cooks just whip up without thinking twice for apéro, brunch, picnics, or even packed for lunch boxes.
+They travel great, they reheat perfectly and they look way fancier than they actually are to make.
 This salmon courgette version is the one that disappears fastest from every table.

 Why mini quiches work better than one large one

-A full-sized quiche is a commitment.
-It needs slicing, serving, and it doesn’t travel well.
+A full-sized quiche is a commitment, it needs slicing, serving, and it doesn’t travel as well.
 Mini quiches solve all of that.
 Each one is a single portion, self-contained, with its own crispy pastry shell.
-The ratio of crust to filling is better too.
+Some people like the ratio of crust to filling more in the mini quiches than the big one.
 More surface area means more golden pastry per bite, and in a shortcrust quiche that’s always a good thing.

 The French have been making individual tartlets and mini quiches for the apéritif table for decades.
-They sit alongside olives, charcuterie, and cheese without taking over, and they give guests something to eat with their hands rather than balancing a plate.
-Practical, elegant, and very French.
+They sit alongside olives and cheese without taking over, and they give guests something to eat with their hands rather than balancing a plate.
+These mini quiches are practical, elegant, and so very French.

 The courgette and salmon combination

-Courgette and salmon is a pairing that works because both ingredients are delicate enough not to compete with each other.
-Smoked salmon brings salt and richness.
-Courgette brings freshness and a slight sweetness that cuts through the cream in the custard.
-Together they create a filling that feels light despite being made with crème fraîche and egg.
+Courgette and salmon work together because neither one tries to overpower the other.
+Smoked salmon brings that salty richness and courgette adds freshness and just a touch of sweetness that cuts through the creamy custard.
+Together they make a filling that feels light even with crème fraîche and eggs.

 The shortcrust pastry

 This salmon and courgette recipe uses homemade shortcrust rather than bought pastry, and it’s worth doing.
-The difference in flavour and texture is significant.
+The flavor and texture difference is night and day.
 Bought shortcrust tends to be thinner, tougher, and less buttery than homemade.
-In a mini quiche where the pastry is a large part of each bite, that matters.
+In a mini quiche where the pastry is a large part of each bite, I recommend making the small effort to make your dough yourself.

 The key to good shortcrust is cold butter and minimal handling.
 Work quickly, chill the dough before rolling, and don’t overwork it.
 Overworked shortcrust develops gluten and turns tough.
 Properly handled shortcrust is short, crumbly, and slightly sandy, exactly what you want here.

-Rest the dough in the fridge for at least 20 minutes before rolling.
+Let the dough rest in the fridge at least 20 minutes before you roll it.
 This relaxes the gluten and makes the dough easier to roll without it springing back.
 It also firms up the butter, which means the pastry holds its shape in the mould rather than slumping.

 The right mould for mini quiches

-Consistent mini quiches need a consistent mould.
+You need the right mould for consistent results.
 I use the Le Creuset mini tartlets mould for this recipe.
 The non-stick surface releases the pastry cleanly without tearing, which matters when the cases are small and fragile.
 The depth is right for the amount of filling this recipe uses, and the even heat distribution means the pastry bases cook through properly rather than staying pale whilst the tops brown.
 It goes straight to the table for serving, which saves time and washing up.

 Making them ahead